LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 # QueryModel API

 At a high level the QueryModel API is a wrapper around the selectRows API.
-If you need to retrieve data from a LabKey table, so you can render it in a React component, then the QueryModel API is most likely what you want.
+If you need to retrieve data from a LabKey table or query, so you can render it in a React component, then the QueryModel API is most likely what you want.

 ### QueryModel / QueryConfig